 - The song "Jolly Old St. Nicholas" has a verse that traditionally goes: "Johnny wants a pair of skates./Susy wants a dolly./Nellie wants a storybook/She thinks dolls are folly."
 However, complaints got raised that the song was stereotyping all girls to want dolls, even though only Suzy wants a doll while Nellie thinks dolls are stupid.
 A politically correct version therefore was written, which goes: "Johnny wants a pair of skates./Susy wants a sled./Nellie wants a picture book./Yellow, blue, and red."
 So Suzy is no longer "stereotyped" but as a result Nellie is now illiterate.
 Hooray for... improvements?

-- Marina And The Diamonds "Girls" is from the perspective of a young girl who believes that her fellow female peers are boring and shallow because they don't "think like a guy."
-Of course, this being Marina's alter ego, Electra Heart, the QUEEN of Poe's Law, it was actually all satire, and Marina admits to cringing when she hears the lyrics.
+- Marina & the Diamonds "Girls" is from the perspective of a girl who believes that her fellow female peers are boring and shallow because they don't "think like a guy."
+Marina nowadays admits to cringing when she hears the lyrics.

 - La Tigresa's supposed issue with Amarillis in WWC was her being an untalented model hired for her looks.
-Turned out her actual issue was more along the lines of jealousy, as Tigresa wanted to keep Amarillis from becoming a good wrestler and get into contention for her woman's championship.
+Turned out her actual issue was more along the lines of jealousy, as Tigresa wanted to keep Amarillis from becoming a good wrestler and getting into contention for her woman's title.

 - Early TNA stable "Bitch Slap", Nurse Veronica, Traci Brooks, Cheerleader Valentina and Trinity, were out to improve the image of women in the company by removing those they deemed undesirable.
 That's right, they were trying to remove the T&A from a pay per view company called TNA.
 Their main targets were cage dancers but they confusingly picked on jobber Daizee Haze too.